codatio/codat-docs/docs/integrations/accounting/xero/xero-faq.md

 :::caution Objects are reversed

-Be aware that both the type (Direct income or Direct cost) and the sign of the created business object are reversed in Xero.
+When pushing negative Direct incomes and Direct costs to Xero, be aware that both the type (Direct income or Direct cost) and the sign of the created business objects are reversed.

 :::